Rei Hotoda, conductor

-A consummate advocate of new music, Rei has conducted premieres of works by such notable composers as John Cage, Gene Coleman, Luc Ferrari, Dai Fujikura, and Salvatore Sciarrino, and has championed and recorded compositions by female composers, including Vivian Fung, Jennifer Higdon, and Kotoka Suzuki.
-She has led one of the country’s most noted contemporary groups, the International Contemporary Ensemble (ICE).
-As part of the Winnipeg New Music Festival, she appeared as both a pianist and conductor, performing works by such composers as George Crumb, Nicole Lizée, Vincent Ho, and Erkki-Sven Tüür, and was a featured conductor and pianist leading the Winnipeg Symphony Orchestra in Brand Upon the Brain, a film by internationally renowned director, Guy Maddin.
-Most recently, Rei led the St. Louis Symphony, alongside David Robertson, in the US premiere of John Cage’s Thirty Pieces for Five Orchestras, which garnered much critical acclaim.
+A consummate advocate of new music, Rei has conducted premieres of works by such notable composers as Dinuk Wijeratne, John Cage, Gene Coleman, Luc Ferrari, Dai Fujikura, and Salvatore Sciarrino and has championed and recorded compositions by female composers, including Vivian Fung, Jennifer Higdon, and Missy Mazzoli.
+As part of the Winnipeg New Music Festival, she appeared as both a pianist and conductor, performing works by such composers as George Crumb, Nicole Lizée, and Vincent Ho.
+Most recently, she led the world premiere of a new opera composed by Gene Coleman, entitled Dreamlives of Debris in Chicago, and Dinuk Wijeratne’s Between Figure and Ground in Fresno.
+Additionally, she was instrumental in the creation of a new music chamber series featuring musicians of the Fresno Philharmonic, entitled Proxima, which was received with much audience acclaim.
+Works by Vivian Fung (Earworms), Adolphus Hailstork (An American Port of Call), and Gabriela Lena Frank (Escaramuza) punctuate her 2019/20 season.

 As a recording artist, Rei’s credits are wide-ranging and feature her as both conductor and piano soloist.
 She recorded the music of Nicole Lizée with members of the Winnipeg Symphony Orchestra on an album released in 2008 on the Centrediscs label entitled, This Will Not be Televised.
-Also in 2008, Apparitions, her first recording as a solo pianist, was released by Signpost Records and featured works by Noriko Hisada, Vincent Ho, and Toru Takemitsu.
+Also, in 2008, Apparitions, her first recording as a solo pianist, was released by Signpost Records and featured works by Noriko Hisada, Vincent Ho, and Toru Takemitsu.
 Symphony Sessions was released in 2007 (Signpost Records), and featured Rei conducting the Winnipeg Symphony Orchestra in works by Juno award winner, Steve Bell.
-She has worked very closely with several conductors on major recording projects, including Thierry Fischer and the Utah Symphony Orchestra on a live recording of Mahler’s Symphony No. 8 that featured the Mormon Tabernacle Choir and the orchestra’s separate CD of contemporary works by Andrew Norman and Nico Muhly as well as Beethoven’s Symphonies Nos.
-5 and 7 with Manfred Honeck leading the Pittsburgh Symphony Orchestra.

-***Rei Hotoda’s bio is current as of June 2017.
-Bio must be used in its entirety unless express permission is received from Ms. Huang’s representatives.***
+***Rei Hotoda’s bio is current as of June 2019.
+Bio must be used in its entirety unless express permission is received from Ms. Hotoda’s representatives.***